How to See If the East Coast Storm Has Canceled Your Flight

 Newark, N.J. — Newark Liberty International Airport

 Similar to LaGuardia and JFK, Newark Liberty International Airport is waiting and watching for what the weather will bring to the New York City metropolitan area.
-In the meantime, the airport’s twitter page has this advisory for travelers:
+In its most recent update, Newark posted the same message as JFK, urging travelers to check directly with airlines, as 70% of its flights have been canceled.

 Philadelphia International Airport